CyberMiles/tim-research/distributed_ledger_information_sharing_DLISh/distributed_ledger_information_sharing_DLISh.md

 Decentralized systems are inherently bad at storing and sharing data.
 This is due, in part, to the fact that all parties store a redundant copy of all data.
 DLISh seeks to solve this problem.
 DLISh is a storage and communication system for decentralized ledger applications i.e. blockchains.

 ## Storage format
 All data is exclusively UTF-8.
 The system comprises of a master list of key value pairs.
 The values are groups of letters (words) only.
-The keys are numbers (sequentially allocated as values are added) only.
-All numbers for use in e-commerce setting are spelled out explicitly.
+The keys are 4 UTF-8 characters (letter, letter, number, number); in that order.
+The keys are further compressed by removing any duplicates which exist between the character and its nearest (single neighbor).
+Monetary numbers for use in e-commerce settings are spelled out explicitly.
 For example one thousand and twenty six dollars and fourteen cents.
 All of the relevant words associated with storing numbers and currency etc. are stored in the master list of words i.e. hundred, thousand, million ... seventy, eighty, ninety etc.

 Just as in traditional situations, an application should have data validation for every data entry field.
 Further, it is the job of the application to correctly read, write and provide display formatting.